felixge/node-dirty/README.md

 ## Benchmarks

 dirty ships with a small set of benchmarks which can be invoked by running `make benchmark`.
-On my eager laptop the output usually looks like this for me:
+On my eager laptop the output usually looks like this:

     $ make benchmark
     node benchmark/filter.js